Jacksaur/NoFoxGiven/README.md

 # Installation and Usage
 Ensure Curl is installed on your system.
 Backup your profile as described above.
 Download the latest release and unzip it all to a folder.
 Right click on the script, go to properties, permissions, and tick *Is Executable*.
 Right click the script and choose Run in Konsole (or whichever Terminal Emulator you use).
 After the script finishes, restore your Profile backup as described above.

+# Known Issues
-If your system has multiple user accounts, they will be left without a browser.
-You'll have to run the "Install Only" script on each account to repeat the Firefox replacement portion of the script for each user.
+* This script is not designed for multi user systems.
+If there are multiple user accounts on your system, they will be left without a browser after the script finishes.
+You can rectify this by running the "Install Firefox Only" script on each account that needs it afterwards.
+* This version of Firefox is not able to set itself as the default Browser, and will warn you about doing so every time it starts.
+You will need to set it yourself through the KDE settings menu, under Default applications.
+In about:preferences, you can then disable the Default Browser check to stop it from nagging you every time it starts.